BlueAcornInc/aio-commerce-bazaarvoice/docs/installation.md

-# BazzarVoice Integration - MVP Feature Set
+# BazaarVoice Integration - MVP Feature Set

-This module provides a minimal but functional integration of BazzarVoice as an Out-of-Process Payment Extension (OOPE) using BazzarVoice's Payment Element.
+This module provides a minimal but functional integration of BazaarVoice as an Out-of-Process Payment Extension (OOPE) using BazaarVoice's Payment Element.

 ## Features Included in MVP

-1. **BazzarVoice Adobe Commerce Blocks**
+1. **BazaarVoice Adobe Commerce Blocks**
-    - Leverages BazzarVoice’s [Reviews Display](https://BazzarVoice.com/docs/elements/payment-element) to handle secure, PCI-compliant payment form rendering and submission.
+    - Leverages BazaarVoice’s [Reviews Display](https://BazaarVoice.com/docs/elements/payment-element) to handle secure, PCI-compliant payment form rendering and submission.

 2. **Merchant Configutations in Adobe Commerce Admin**
     - Administrative section with basic configuration management and secure setting storage using SaaS and App Builder best practices: